-Grades are taken and averaged at equal weights per subject curriculum.
-A minimum of 12 grades per core subject per six weeks is required.
+Grades are taken and averaged at equal weights per subject curriculum for core subjects.
+A minimum of 15 grades per core subject per nine weeks is required.
+For physical education and other non-core classes, one grade per week is required (9 total).